-Our effective tax rates in the three and six months ended September 30, 2009 were slightly higher than those for the corresponding periods in the prior year due primarily to lower estimated projected pre-tax income in the current year compared to the prior year and the corresponding increased impact that certain non-deductible expenses will have on taxable income.
-On an interim basis, we estimate what our anticipated annual effective tax rate will be and record a quarterly income tax provision in accordance with this anticipated annual rate.
+Our effective tax rates for the three and nine months ended December 31, 2009 were favorably impacted by the recognition of approximately \$320,000 of unrecognized tax benefits during the three months ended December 31, 2009 due to the expiration of certain federal and state statutes in various jurisdictions.
+On an interim basis, we estimate what our anticipated annual effective tax rate will be, while also separately considering applicable discrete and other non-recurring items, and record a quarterly income tax provision in accordance with the anticipated annual rate.
 As the fiscal year progresses, we refine our estimates based on actual events and financial results during the year.
 This process can result in significant changes to our expected effective tax rate.
-When this occurs, we adjust our income tax provision during the quarter in which our estimates are refined so that the year-to-date provision reflects the expected annual rate.
+When this occurs, we adjust our income tax provision during the quarter in which our estimates are refined so that the year-to-date provision reflects the expected annual effective tax rate.
 These changes, along with adjustments to our deferred taxes, among others, may create fluctuations in our overall effective tax rate from quarter to quarter.